 Business customers often pay a commercial electricity demand charge in addition to the cost per kWh.
 And depending on the type of business you run, it may be a substantial.

 What is a Demand Charge on an Electricity Bill?

 Most commercial customers have two charges on their bill driven by their electricity usage:

 - Electricity Charges: This is the energy charge for the electricity you use (kWh) multiplied by your electricity price ($/kWh).

 - Demand Charges: This is the energy charge for the amount of electrical capacity you need.
-It’s the maximum amount of power (kW) used during your highest usage 15 minute interval, multiplied by the local utility’s demand charge ($/kW).
+It’s the maximum amount of kilowatts (kW) used during your highest usage during a 15 minute period within a given month. ($/kW).